Interested in learning more about how the Kids Art Projects 101 membership program works and how it will benefit you and your little artists?

 What age range is best for this program?

-Process art activities are open-ended and can be done by kids (and adults!) of all ages.
+While we designed the Fostering Creativity Through Process Art series with preschoolers in mind, the truth is process art activities are open-ended and can be done by kids (and adults!) of all ages.
 Generally process art experiences can be introduced to kids as young as 2 or 3 who are beyond the “put everything in your mouth” phase.
-We have provided an age recommendation on each individual activity so that you have a clear suggestion for each project.
+Older kids will interact with the art projects in a different way and make different discoveries.
+All ages will benefit from the experience!

 My children have a wide range of artistic abilities.
 Will the lesson plans help me meet their needs?